mlatcl/mlatcl.github.io/_availableprojects/accuracy-fairness-privacy-trade-off.md

   about Bayesian optimization and learn how to apply it to practical tasks.
 You will gain experience of building models using the PyTorch library.
 published: 2021-06-30
-title: Automatic discovery of trade-off between accuracy, privacy and fairness for ML models
+title: Automatic Discovery of Trade-off Between Accuracy, Privacy and Fairness for ML models
 overview: When machine learning models are deployed to solve real world problems, they are often trained on sensitive data, e.g. healthcare or